 Recovery can be a bit tricky on the dock since it is perpendicular to the river flow and the flow can be deceptively strong.
 Many singles scullers have found that backing into the north side between the pier and the dock and keeping the boat aligned to the dock edge works easily.
 An alternative is to approach the south edge at a 45-degree angle and catch the southwest corner with your hand.
 Coming into the south edge aligned with the dock only works if the current is slow or nil.

 The kiosk shed contains the materials for the support of rowing including the logbook and boat lights.
 There is a light that is set to come on automatically when the lid is opened in the dark – unless someone pushes the power button.
-Boat lights are in the small toolbox on top of the counter.
-Return boat lights to the toolbox but leave any needing a recharge outside the box.
+Boat lights are in the small box on the shelf.
+Return boat lights to the box but leave any needing a recharge outside the box.
 We change lights every few days.
 Leave any dull lights on the shelf outside the box.
 Please return all cleaning equipment, except buckets, to the kiosk if you are the last person leaving the site.
 Take care to close the lid, being careful to have it latch on both sides.
+Remember to turn of the hose and drain it at the nozzle to relieve water pressure.
 Please, clean up any pieces of trash.
 We have a tiny trash container on the bottom of the kiosk.